 Anything electronic can be finicky, so attaching and testing all your electronics before going on the water is part of being a responsible boater.
 This includes your GPS and navigation systems, depth finders, radio(s), lighting system, audio system, etc. Winter weather and storage moisture and condensation buildup throughout the boat, so taking the time to source the location of any issues could save you from big trouble.
 Sometimes an issue like a crackly radio can be traced back to a corroded wire inside the hull, and digging around inside there is a lot easier onshore.
 Finding and repairing those issues now is better than finding out on-water you’ve got a fixable problem but don’t have the means or the parts to repair it.
 If it’s got a knob or a switch, test it now.

 8. Polish and Wax

 Consider this the ‘get hyped’ part of spring startup.
 Spit shine your boat.
 Not only is it a great way to check for issues, starting the season with a clean vessel is great preventative maintenance.
 Using marine grade cleaners with UV protection will preserve the hull and upholstery, so you’ll be adding a layer of protection before it spends the next 4-6 months in the sun.
 Power wash and wax the hull- that will ward off any accumulation of dirt/grime during the season and prevent permanent staining.
+Be sure to use a proper brush so you don't cause damage, or scuff erasers for small interior and exterior marks.
 If your boat has wood components, now’s the time to re-oil them.
 Once wood dries out it’ll start to crack, and that’s basically a one way ticket towards replacement.
 The more you ensure the wood saturated and well coated the longer it’ll last.

 9. Trailer Time